-Creating the right emotion in your design is crucial to helping your user build a positive relationship with your product.
+Creating the right emotional web design is crucial to helping your user build a positive relationship with your product.

 This relationship can increase motivation to buy, persuade users to engage with your brand and encourage people to return time and time again.

 According to Don Norman, in his book “Emotional Design: Why We Love (or Hate) Everyday Things“, there are three levels of visual design: visceral, behavioural and reflective.

 We can use this theory to further understand how visual designs create emotional connections and evoke feelings.

 Visceral level of visual design.